 Typically, redundancy occurs when a business needs to restructure or downsize due to economic decline, and/or new technology is introduced to improve efficiency resulting in fewer employees being required.
 Redundancies may also occur when a business shuts down, transfers ownership, or becomes insolvent.

 If a purported redundancy is not genuine, an employer could face an unfair dismissal claim.
-If your employment has been terminated due to a purported redundancy and you do not consider this to be a genuine redundancy, speak to one of our employment lawyers.
+If your employment has been terminated due to a purported redundancy and you do not consider this to be a genuine redundancy, speak to one of our employment lawyer Melbourne.

 The distinction between an employee and a contractor has been tested frequently in various cases and is even more relevant as we move further away from traditional forms of employment.